CharlieCharlemagne/212-spring-2025/labs/lab-03/readme.md

 then complete the implementation of a class called `Date`.
 Start by inspecting the class definition in `date.h`, then the implementation of the class methods in `date.cpp`, and finally study the `date-tester.cpp` file that shows examples on how to create objects and use their defined methods.
+Take your time to understand the code.
+Ask the TAs for help if necessary, or consult online resources.

 The class `Date` has the following data members: